Search

 Latanya grew up in South Jersey and has a passion for traveling all over the world.

-Christopher Ziemba serves at the Regional Schools Officer at Mastery Charter Schools serving schools in the Southeast Region.
+Christopher Ziemba is a Regional Schools Officer at Mastery Charter Schools serving schools in the Southeast Region.
 For the last nine years, Chris had the privilege of serving as the Principal at Mastery Charter Lenfest Campus.
 He led double-digit gains in all state testing areas (PSSA and Keystone) and student attendance rates post-pandemic, and achieved the highest post-graduation direct enrollment rate in the Mastery network (81%).

 Christopher has been an educator since 2003.
 Prior to becoming a principal, Christopher served as a teacher, a special education teacher, a special education case manager and an assistant principal.
 Christopher has also served as a mentor school leader at the University of Pennsylvania’s Graduate School of Education.
 Christopher grew up in Tipp City, OH.

-In her role as Partnership and Implementation Manager at Children’s Literacy Initiative, Nicole works with 13 Philadelphia schools and 3 suburban schools to drive an instructional vision that aligns early literacy instruction and practice with culturally and linguistically relevant pedagogy, identity affirmation, and antiracist literacy instruction.
+In December 2025, Nicole Unegbu began as the Head of School at Hope Partnership for Education.
+In her previous role as Partnership and Implementation Manager at Children’s Literacy Initiative, Nicole worked with 13 Philadelphia schools and 3 suburban schools to drive an instructional vision that aligns early literacy instruction and practice with culturally and linguistically relevant pedagogy, identity affirmation, and antiracist literacy instruction.

 Nicole has been an educator since 2002.
 Prior to becoming a principal, Nicole served as a teacher and assistant principal.
 Nicole is a Leading Systems Fellow and a member of the INITIATIVE network, a group of African American educators dedicated to support and leadership in urban schools.